-For best fuel economy and genset operation set the carburetor altitude adjust knob (Figure 6) for your altitude (gasoline models only).
-Look at road maps, travel atlases and road signs for altitude.
+For best fuel economy and genset operation set the carburetor altitude adjust knob (Figure 6) for the altitude of the lake or river.
 (See Powering Equipment for information on how altitude affects the maximum power output of the genset.)

 ACAUTION Operating the genset at low altitude with a high altitude setting can cause power loss, overheating and engine damage.
-Always reset the altitude adjust knob when returning to lower altitudes.